-Asking consumers to participate in a short set of questions after an amazing event where they have just experienced the best product they have ever come in contact with (yours) can be a downer sometimes.
-Why can’t we just have a great time with our consumer, show them we love them, hand them some great free stuff and let them go on their way to be our most loyal customers the rest of our lives?
-But it’s incredibly important to participate!
+Asking consumers to participate in a short set of questions after an amazing event can be a downer sometimes.
+Why can’t we just have a great time with our consumers, show them we love them, hand them some great free stuff and let them go on their way to be our most loyal customers the rest of our lives?
+But it’s incredibly important to participate and collect accurate sample size results.

 Why sample size matters

-At PortMA, we use the data collected during an event to provide recommendations to our clients on how to make a great event even better.
+At PortMA, we use the data collected during events to provide recommendations to our clients.
 We need statistical significance to do this, and you can only get that from a solid sample size.
+The bigger the better!
+The more responses we have, the more confident we are to provide recommendations to clients.

 What is a strong sample size in experiential measurement?